 To learn more about becoming an EdTA teaching artist, click the button at the bottom of the page to fill out a form and a staff member will follow-up with you!

-Teaching artists at national EdTA events are recognized as experts and leaders in the field, and get to work with students and educators from across the country, and around the world.
+Teaching artists at national EdTA events are recognized as experts and leaders in the field of theatre, and get to work with students and educators from across the country, and around the world.
 They play an integral role in fulfilling EdTA’s mission of supporting and training theatre students and educators.

-The International Thespian Festival, June 25-30, 2018 at University of Nebraska-Lincoln, is a week-long immersion in theatre arts attended by more than 4,200 high-achieving middle and high school drama students and their teachers.
+The International Thespian Festival, June 24-29, 2019, is a week-long immersion in theatre arts attended by more than 4,200 high-achieving middle and high school drama students and their teachers.
 Teaching opportunities encompass all theatrical disciplines including: acting and performing, lighting, sets, sound, makeup, costume design and construction, directing, stage management, dance, playwriting, puppetry, stage combat, commedia dell’arte, and more.
-Proposals must be submitted before January 15, 2018.

 Ninety minute workshops provide an engaging and enriching learning experience for students and teachers of all skill levels and interests.